 I can't think of a single place I worked where I didn't witness or experience some sort of toxic behaviour—and I was in the workplace for 40 years.

 I enjoyed many of my experiences; however, in almost every one of my workplaces there were individuals who wanted to make my life miserable.
-In each case, I had done nothing I'm aware of to offend these people, often didn't even work in the same department.
+In each case, I did nothing I'm aware of to offend these people, often didn't even work in the same department.
 I was the victim of gossip, snide remarks and isolation.
 In a couple of office jobs, people tried to sabotage my work and blame me for poor quality (thankfully, I kept copies of files—they proved my case).

 One time, on my first day on a job in a factory (I was about 19, and it was a summer position) several older women played a cruel conveyor-belt trick causing pile-ups of rejections that had me running ragged for almost an hour.
 When, panting in exhaustion, I finally looked up and at them further up the line, I realized they had all been watching with amusement.
 They had been deliberately leaving out one of the required packs, causing the weighing machine to reject the boxes.
-One of the women stuck her finger up and mouthed "fuck off."
+One of the women stuck her finger up and mouthed "f—- off."
 The others glared at me with slitted eyes.

 I am sure you understand what I'm getting at.
-I'll wager you, too, were minding your own business somewhere, doing your work in between making small talk by the coffee maker.
+I'll wager you, too, were minding your own business somewhere, doing your work and making small talk by the coffee maker.
 And you, like me, ended up wondering what on earth you did to make this clique or that boss dislike you so.
 The answer is likely...nothing.
 The reason generally lies in issues that include callousness, jealousy and selfishness, to name a few.
 I do think the last decade or so has seen an increase in published reports, articles and books about this problem.
 I've listed some on this site.
 It helps for targets of bullying to arm themselves with knowledge, and get ideas on how to alleviate and hopefully put a stop to the negative behaviour.